This course has been discontinued.

 In order to create a natural and creative learning environment, a peer learning approach is used in the course.
 You will therefore belong to a student team that meets on a regular basis to discuss around various topics and to perform project work.
 You will treat topics like rocket propulsion and performance, launcher trajectory analysis, two-body orbital mechanics, geocentric orbits and trajectories, and impulsive and low-thrust orbit transfers.
 The technical work in the course mainly consists of a project assignment.
 The ambition is to offer a challenge that is related to a topic of current interest in the space community.
 This means that the focus of the course can differ somewhat from one year to the next.

 Intended learning outcomes

-The overall objectives of the course are that you should be able to
+The overall learning objectives of the course are that you should:

-- on a conceptual level, plan a geocentric or interplanetary space mission, including the determination of suitable trajectories, the number of stages required, and the approximate energy and mass budget.
+- in a collaborative setting, be able to plan a geocentric space mission on a conceptual level, including elements such as determination of suitable trajectories, the number of stages required, and the approximate energy and mass budget,

 The course is primarily intended for students in the Aerospace Engineering program (including exchange students).
 For as long as room is available, other students are also welcome to participate.

 William E. Wiesel, Spaceflight Dynamics, 3rd ed., Aphelion Press, 2010.